 Thus I propose that it is likely that:

 Most of this is true.
 After pretty much every major discovery in physics people say, that's it we can explain everything and it all makes sense.
-This wasn't the cause with quantum mechanics mainly because it goes against our intuition (so it can't be right ).
+This wasn't the cause with quantum mechanics mainly because it goes against our intuition (so it can't be right

 When you move into the area of string theory science really just becomes math, they essentially add enough dimensions and symetry properties between them to explain the interactions between matter.